Preetika Rao

-Preetika Rao is an Indian actress, model and film-columnist who primarily works in Hindi television and advertisement films.
-She made her acting debut with the Tamil film Chikku Bukku (2010).
-Rao is best known for portraying Aaliya Zain Abdullah in her television debut Beintehaa (2013–14) for which she won several awards including Gold Awards for Best Debut-Female and ITA Awards for GR8!
-Onscreen Couple with Harshad Arora.
+Preetika Rao is an Indian actress and film-columnist who primarily works in Hindi television.
+Rao made her acting debut with the Tamil film Chikku Bukku (2010).
+Rao is best known for her portrayal of Aaliya Haider Abdullah in Beintehaa (2013–2014) and Mohini Ranawat in Love Ka Hai Intezaar (2017).
+Beintehaa won her several accolades including Gold Award for Debut in a Lead Role – Female.

 Early life

 Rao was born in Mangalore, Karnataka.
-She comes from a Konkani-speaking Hindu family.
+She comes from a Konkani - speaking Chitrapur Saraswat Brahmin family.
+Her Sister Amrita Rao is an Indian actress.
 She graduated majoring in history from Sophia College, while also acquiring a diploma in Advertising and Journalism.
 She wrote for Bangalore Mirror, Deccan Chronicle and the Asian Age.
-Her sister, Amrita Rao is a Bollywood actress.
+Her elder sister, Amrita Rao is a Bollywood actress.

 After her acting debut, she moved to the United States for her diploma course in Broadcast Journalism from the New York Film Academy, New York.

 Career

-(2010–2014)
+2010–2014

 She made her acting and film debut with the Tamil film Chikku Bukku (2010) where she played the lead as Meenal "Ammu" alongside Arya.
 She then made her Telugu debut with the role of Madhu Latha in Priyudu (2012) opposite Varun Sandesh.

 Rao made the transition from regional cinema in 2013 and made her television debut with Beintehaa opposite Harshad Arora.
 She portrayed Aaliya Ghulam Haider/Aaliya Zain Abdullah and received various awards for her performance including Gold Awards Best Debut- Female.

-(2015–2018)
+2015–2018

 In 2015, Rao made her singing debut with the single "Na Tum Humein Jano".
 The same year she made her Kannada debut with the role of Preetika in Rebel alongside Aditya.
 In 2016, she appeared as a Contestant in Box Cricket League.

 Rao made her comeback to television with Love Ka Hai Intezaar in 2017.
 She portrayed Mohini Mathur Ranawat/Mohini Ayaan Mehta opposite Mohit Sehgal.
 She then appeared as Priya alongside Yunus Khan in the short film Metro Mulaqat.
 The same year she released her second single "Yaad Kiya Dil Ne" with Siddharth Basrur.

 In 2018, She played Mahima "Mahi" Malhotra in Laal Ishq alongside Priyank Sharma and Niti Taylor in the episode "Gudiya".
 She has also appeared in the music videos 'Surilee' with Shaan (2017) 'Tere Vede' (2018) and 'Tenu Bhul Na Pavagi' (2018).